Parade Float Registration

 Registrations are now closed

-Online Registration deadline is Tuesday the 12th of November 2019,
+Online Registration deadline is Sunday, November 1, 2020,

 Log in to Existing Account

 The Royale Greater Moncton Santa Claus Parade will be held on Saturday, November 27, 2021 starting at 5:00 p.m. from the corner of Cameron and Main Street.
 The Parade will continue east on Main Street to the corner of Champlain Street at Paul Street.